MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 When a user taps the next button we want the following to happen:

 1. Get a reference to the current user that's logged into Firebase.
 We'll need the user uid to create the relative path to write to.
-2. Check that the user has entered a username in the username text field.
+1. Check that the user has entered a username in the username text field.
-3. Create a reference to the location we want to store the data
+1. Create a reference to the location we want to store the data
-4. Create a dictionary of the data we want to store in our database
+1. Create a dictionary of the data we want to store in our database
-5. Write the dictionary at the specified location
+1. Write the dictionary at the specified location
-6. Handle the success or failure of writing to the database
+1. Handle the success or failure of writing to the database

 First we'll import the necessary libraries.

 > [action]
 Add the following to the top of `CreateUsernameViewController`:
+>
 ```
+import UIKit
 import FirebaseAuth
 import FirebaseDatabase
 ```